Tony Gwynn: 1990–1992

 Stung by the criticism, Gwynn was miserable the rest of the season and became withdrawn and distrustful among his teammates.
 Conscious of being perceived as selfish, he altered his hitting style by attempting to pull the ball to move runners in situations where he would normally hit to the opposite field.
 Rumors that he might be traded affected his play.
-In September, Gwynn was upset when a figurine of his likeness was hanging in effigy in the Padres' dugout, and race became an issue due to the undercurrent of lynchings being evoked with Gwynn being black and Clark being white.
+In September, Gwynn was upset when a figurine of his likeness was hanging in effigy in the Padres' dugout, and race became an issue due to the undercurrent of lynchings being evoked with Gwynn being African-American and Clark being Caucasian.
 The Padres said a groundskeeper was responsible, but Gwynn believed it was a cover-up.
 Clark denied any involvement.
 After breaking his right index finger mid-month in Atlanta while trying to make a catch at the wall, Gwynn missed the final 19 games of the season.
 He left the team for the season to avoid contact with the media and teammates.
 He was further upset that neither management nor other teammates came to his defense at the time.
 He later regretted saying he wanted to avoid his teammates in general instead of being more specific which ones he was referring to.
 "It just involved one great guy, and that's Tony Gwynn, and anything they want to say about Tony Gwynn is going to be news.
 It got all blown out of proportion", Carter said.
 Gwynn countered, "I've been doing the same things my whole career, playing the same way.
 Now, why is it an issue?
 Because Jack Clark says it is."
 Gwynn finished the season batting .309, ranking sixth in the league but the lowest average of any full season in his career; he had entered the season with a .332 career average.
-However, his 72 RBI that season were a then-career high.
+However, his 72RBI that season were a then-career high.
 He also began experiencing soreness and swelling in his left knee.
 The cartilage under his kneecap was wearing out, which doctors attributed to his playing basketball and baseball year-round for seven years from high school through college.